Andamio-Platform/Andamio-NextJS-Starter/src/andamio/course/101/assignment101.md

 }
 ---

-"I can build a component using Mesh React hooks...."
-"I can build a component that lists the assets in my browser wallet."

 ## Assignment Description
 In this Assignment, you will build your own UI component and add it the Mesh PBL Student Library.

+## Introduction to Course Assignments
+- Submission
+> About "Important Stuff", "Neat Stuff" and "Tough Stuff".

-## Submitting Evidencef:
+## Submitting Evidence:
 Students will submit a pull request to a Mesh repo.

-> About "Important Stuff", "Neat Stuff" and "Tough Stuff".

 ## Important Stuff: Viewing Assets
 - Build and style an Asset List component
 - Should we say that we are using Tailwind CSS in this course?
+- This example is covered in the docs below.

 ## Neat Stuff: Conditional Rendering
 - Build a component that displays different content if the connected wallet holds a certain asset.
+- See Lesson 101.4 for a basic example...

 ## Tough Stuff: Wallet Connect
 - Build your connect wallet component
+- No help is provided, but this challenge will allow you to show what you know.

-# Possible Notes:
+# Assignment Details
 > Review with Mesh PBL Team

-In the previous lesson, you created a component that displays the assets in a connected wallet, but it doesn't look very good!

-In this lesson, let's style the component a bit.
+In this module, you learned how to start a project with Mesh, you created a very basic component, and you learned about Mesh Wallet Hooks.
+However, you have not yet built a helpful user interface.
+Now your assignment is to create a component that displays information in a helpful and informative way.

+The challenge level of this assignment depends on your background as a developer.

 ## Step By Step